Be part of a dynamic, 140 + year old band of history lovers of all ages redefining what history means in the 21st century.

 Prefer not to commit your time or talent at this time?
 Perhaps you can make a donation or gift in kind for any of the items listed below?
 We are a 501 (c) (3) organization and your gift may be tax deductible.
 Please call or email us at email@example.com to discuss options.
 Use the topic: donation.

-Looking for funds to acquire paint and other supplies.
+Funds to acquire paint and other supplies.

-Help with mowing and yard maintenance
+Help with mowing, yard and garden maintenance

 Transcribe original documents on display ((handwritten script is hard to read and children are no longer learning to write script)